Chinese culture: Identity

 As early as the Zhou dynasty, the Chinese government divided Chinese people into four classes: gentry, farmer, craftsman, and merchant.
 Gentry and farmers constituted the two major classes, while merchant and craftsmen were collected into the two minor.
 Theoretically, except for the position of the Emperor, nothing was hereditary.

 China's majority ethnic group, the Han Chinese, are an East Asian ethnic group and nation.
 They constitute approximately 92% of the population of China, 95% of Taiwan (Han Taiwanese), 76% of Singapore, 23% of Malaysia, and about 17% of the global population, making them the world's largest ethnic group, numbering over 1.3 billion people.

 In modern China, there are 56 officially labelled ethnic groups.
 Throughout Chinese history, many non-Han foreigners like the Indo-Iranians became Han Chinese through assimilation, other groups retained their distinct ethnic identities, or faded away.
 At the same time, the Han Chinese majority has maintained distinct linguistic and regional cultural traditions throughout the ages.
 The term Zhonghua minzu (中华民族 (中華民族)) has been used to describe the notion of Chinese nationalism in general.
 Much of the traditional identity within the community has to do with distinguishing the family name.

 The characteristics of Chinese culture

-Porcelain is so often associated with China that it is often referred to as "china" in everyday English usage.